camunda/camunda-docs/docs/components/modeler/data-handling.md

 You can add the schema for this data by adding a JSON return value in the `Data` section of the properties panel.
 The values are used to derive variable names and types in the FEEL editor.
 Nested objects are also supported.

 Providing this data is optional, but it's recommended if you want to take full advantage of the FEEL editor's suggestions.
+This data will also be used during [Playing your process](/components/modeler/web-modeler/play-your-process.md) when performing the following actions:

+- Complete job with variables
+- Publish message with variables
+- Start a new instance with variables

+Variable fields in the opened modal when performing these actions will be prefilled with the example data defined here.

 :::note
-The provided data schema is only used by the FEEL editor to provide variable suggestions while modeling.
+The provided data schema is only used by the FEEL editor to provide variable suggestions while modeling, and by Play to prefill variable forms.
 It is not used during process execution.
 :::

 ![Variable suggestions with additional Variables](img/data-handling-example-json.png)